Human Rights

 Human Rights Risk Assessment (HRRA) and Human Rights Due Diligence (HRDD)

-The Human Rights Risk Assessment (HRRA) is conducted every two years to systematically monitor, identify, prioritize, mitigate, and remediate any actual and potential human rights risks.
-This process encompasses Central Retail’s existing business operations, as well as new operations resulting from business growth, mergers and acquisitions, and activities performed by business partners, contractors, suppliers, and joint ventures in the value chain.
+The Human Rights Risk Assessment (HRRA) is conducted every two years to systematically monitor, identify, prioritize, mitigate, and address both actual and potential human rights risks.
+This process covers Central Retail’s existing business operations, as well as new business activities arising from business growth, mergers and acquisitions, and activities carried out by business partners, contractors, suppliers, and other partners across the value chain.

-Stakeholders covered by the HRRA include employees, communities, suppliers, contractors, customers, labor supply, employees hired by a third party, migrant workers, and vulnerable groups such as women, children, indigenous peoples, migrant workers, person with disability, and LGBTQI+ individuals.
-The HRRA assesses various human rights issues, including forced labor, child labor, working conditions, and labor practices, freedom of association and collective bargaining, freedom of expression, human trafficking, equal compensation, equal opportunity and discrimination, environmental and community rights, access to remedy, human rights violations in the supply chain, and data privacy protection.
+Stakeholders included in the HRRA comprise employees, communities, suppliers, contractors, customers, agency labour, third-party contracted workers, migrant workers, and vulnerable groups such as women, children, indigenous peoples, persons with disabilities, and LGBTQI+ individuals.
+The HRRA evaluates a wide range of human rights issues, including forced labour, child labour, working conditions and labour practices, freedom of association and collective bargaining, freedom of expression, human trafficking, equal remuneration, equal opportunity and non-discrimination, environmental and community rights, access to remedy, human rights violations within the supply chain, and data privacy protection.

 Comprehensive Human Rights Risk Assessment Report on the Business Operations